audse/pegboard/README.md

 ## Roadmap

 Pegboard is currently still under development.
-In the future, there are plans to implemenet the following features:
+In the future, there are plans to implement the following features:
 * Calendar view
 * Text search
 * Quick actions on card fronts